hslatman/mud.yang.go/README.md

 * ietf-access-control-list:access-lists -> ietf-access-control-list:acls
 * ethernet-acl-type -> eth-acl-type
-* ethertypes hex string to integer
+* ethertypes hex string values to integers

 ## Development

 A slightly patched version of `goyang` is used to generate the code.
+The patch adds support for multiple `base` statements inside an `identity` statement, which is allowed in the YANG 1.1 format.
-The patch edits out a check that results in an error when trying to generate `mudyang.go` and can be found in this (draft) [PR](https://github.com/hslatman/goyang/pull/1).
+It can be found in this [PR](https://github.com/openconfig/goyang/pull/130).

 The command to generate `mudyang.go` is as follows: